mgechev/angularjs-style-guide/README.md

         }]);

 Using this type of definition avoids problems with minification.
+You can automatically generate the array definition from standard one using tools like [ng-annotate](https://github.com/olov/ng-annotate).

 * Use the original names of the controller's dependencies.
 This will help you produce more readable code: